Running a Refinement (in detail)

 FoM_options = {'error':'exp', 'norm':'data_points'}

-Currently, the only option for the overall form of the FoM is that of a Chi-square.
-Details of the implementation can be obtained by using help, for example:
+Currently, the only option for the overall form of the FoM is that of a chi-squared test.
+Details of the implementation can be found at this explanation page.

 Running the refinement